Best Things to Do in Sydney

 Road safety Australia/your country

-Day 2: Best things to do in Sydney – Zoo and beach
+Day 2: Best Things to Do in Sydney in 4 Days – Zoo and Beach

-No visit to Sydney without a visit to the renowned Taronga Zoo just across the harbour.
-It excels at featuring a wealth of Australian animals you cannot really see in a zoo anywhere else in the world – including a large number of marsupials!
+No visit to Sydney is complete without a trip to the renowned Taronga Zoo, located just across the harbour.
+The zoo excels at showcasing a wealth of Australian animals that you cannot see in any other zoo in the world — including a large number of unique marsupials!

-It is a short ferry ride – just 12 minutes across the waters – but it is an excellent sightseeing tour in Sydney’s harbour.
+It is a short ferry ride — just 12 minutes across the waters — and an excellent sightseeing experience in Sydney’s harbour.
 You will get to see the Opera House from various angles!

-You can even bring along a picnic to Taronga Zoo, if you like.
-The Zoo features a dedicated picnic area, so you have this lunch option.
-Alternatively, buy your lunch at the Food Market inside the Zoo.
+You can even bring along a picnic to Taronga Zoo if you like.
+The zoo features a dedicated picnic area, giving you the option to enjoy your own lunch.
+Alternatively, you can buy your lunch at the Food Market inside the zoo.

 Photo: Travel In Culture

-First thing to do when you arrive at the Zoo is to take the cable car (included in your entry), the Sky Safari, from the terminal up to the very top.
-The Zoo is located on a hillside, and it is of course very convenient that you will only have to walk downhill during your visit!
+The first thing to do when arriving at the zoo is to take the cable car, the Sky Safari, from the terminal up to the very top.
+This ride is included in your entry.
+Since the zoo is situated on a hillside, it is quite convenient that you will only need to walk downhill during your visit!

-If you haven’t got the time to see all the animals in the Zoo (which is understandable since they are plentiful – about 4,000!), do concentrate on the native Australian species that you cannot easily see anywhere else – and which you maybe haven’t been lucky enough (yet) to see in the wild in Australia!
-Go for the koalas, kangaroos, tree kangaroos, crocodiles, Tasmanian devils, emus, cassowaries, platypuses and wombats – just to mention a few.
+If you do not have the time to see all the animals in the zoo — which is understandable, since there are about 4,000 — you should focus on the native Australian species that you cannot easily see elsewhere, and which you may not have been lucky enough to spot in the wild!
+Be sure to visit the koalas, kangaroos, tree kangaroos, crocodiles, Tasmanian devils, emus, cassowaries, platypuses, and wombats, just to name a few.

 During the whale migration season, you may be lucky to spot a whale from Bondi Beach | Photo: Travel In Culture

-The term ‘Bondi’ has its origin from an Aboriginal word meaning ‘water breaking over rocks’.
-Until 1882 Bondi Beach was privately owned and not accessible to the public.
-Additionally, it was not easy to reach the beach at all since there was no public bus service.
-Around 1930 an electric tram served the crowds arriving at the beach on a sunny day.
-Today, the trams have been substituted by a regular bus service.
+The name ‘Bondi’ comes from an Aboriginal word meaning ‘water breaking over rocks’.
+Until 1882, Bondi Beach was privately owned and not accessible to the public.
+Reaching the beach was also a challenge, as there was no public transport available at the time.
+By around 1930, an electric tram made the journey easier, carrying beachgoers to Bondi on sunny days.
+Today, the tram line is gone, but a regular bus service efficiently connects Bondi Beach with the city centre and surrounding suburbs.

 Bondi Beach is a paradise for surfers | Photo: Travel In Culture